-- 2. Does the child have any special medical, mental health, or educational issues that need special parenting arrangements or access to services? - 3.
-What does the child want?
-If the court decides the child is able, old enough and mature enough to make a choice. - 4.
-Has domestic abuse happened in either parent's household or relationship?
-What are the details of what happened and will it affect parenting or the child's safety or needs? - 5.
+- 4. Has domestic abuse happened in either parent's household or relationship?
+What are the details of what happened, and does it affect parenting or the child's safety or needs? - 5.
 Does a parent have physical, mental, or chemical health issues that affect the child's safety or developmental needs? - 6.
 How has each parent provided care in the past? - 7.
 The willingness and ability of each parent to keep caring for the child.
-How will the parent meet the child's developmental, emotional, spiritual, and cultural needs?
+How does the parent meet the child's developmental, emotional, spiritual, and cultural needs?
 Can the parent be consistent and follow through with parenting time? - 8.
-Will changes to home, school and community affect the child's well-being and development? - 9.
-The relationship of the child with each parent, brother and sister, and anyone else who is important to the child.
-How will the proposed custody plans affect these relationships?
+Will changes to home, school and community affect the child's well-being and development?

+- 9. The relationship of the child with each parent, brother and sister, and anyone else who is important to the child.
+Do the proposed custody plans affect these relationships? - 10.
+It is usually better for the child to spend as much time as possible with both parents.
+The court looks at this and also looks at if spending less time with one parent might harm the child in some way.

-- 10. It is usually better for the child to spend as much time as possible with both parents.
-The court looks at this and also looks at if spending less time with one parent might harm the child in some way. - 11.
-Will each parent help the child have contact often and regularly with the other parent? (except when there is family violence see #4) - 12.
+- 11. Will each parent help the child have contact often and regularly with the other parent? (except when there is family violence see #4) - 12.
 The willingness and ability of parents to cooperate in raising their child.
 Can the parents share information?
 Can they keep the child away from their conflicts?
 Do they have good ways to resolve arguments over big decisions about the child?

 The court must write findings on all of these things.
 The court must say how it decided on the best interests of the child.
-The court will not look at the actions of a parent if it does not affect their relationship to the child.
-The court will look at whether a parent has made a false charge of sexual abuse, physical abuse or neglect.
+The court does not look at the actions of a parent if it does not affect their relationship to the child.